TUC-NT-DF/student-guide/docs/content-ops/how-to-contribute-to-this-guide.md

-# You are invited to contribute
+# How to contribute to this guide

 ## The repository for this guide